Ramisto/Hardening-Windows-Server-2016/README.md

 First step, download the project folder to your C:\ drive.

-Second step, import the .reg file (line 249) :
+Second step, import the .reg file :

 [ Win + R ] regedit